Nana-YG/AlphaGo-Lite/README.md

 **Why re-building AlphaGo in 2025?**

-The training of AlphaGo originally used **50 GPUs** and took 3 weeks of time.
-This project can be trained on a PC with a single higher-division GPU.
+The training of AlphaGo originally used **50 GPUs** and took 3 weeks of time in 2016.
+This project can be trained on a PC with a single higher-division GPU within a few weeks.
 This project serves a practice and educational purpose.
 Implementation guidance and comments in source code will be provided once I finish this project myself.

 ## Pinciple